Silver overlay: History

 Deusch returned to Schwäbisch Gmünd in southern Germany where, in 1912, he founded his firm Deusch & Co.
 Deusch continued exhibiting his wares and gained the Gold Medal at the 1913 World Exposition in Ghent, Belgium.

 With his presence, Schwäbisch Gmünd became the center of German silver overlay production.
-Schwäbisch Gmünd (about 20,000 inhabitants in that time) had a long tradition since the 16th century in the art of artists working with gold and silver.
+Schwäbisch Gmünd (about 20,000 inhabitants at that time) had a long tradition since the 16th century in the art of artists working with gold and silver.
 A school for applied arts existed there from an early date, which became a school for the precious metal industry in 1907.

 In the 1920s almost 190 firms were involved in the precious metals industry.
 The presence of materials, artisans, and component suppliers in on place created an ideal environment for the industry to thrive.

 After Deusch and Company, other firms specializing in silver overlay were founded.
 In particular, the firms of Friedrich Wilhelm Spahr and Alfred and Manfred Veyhl were established.

 Parallel to the development of German silver overlay, silver overlay production was also initiated in the United States.